Royal-lobster/Syncia/README.md

 # 🌟 ChatDockX

-ChatDockX is a Chrome extension that enables users to chat with ChatGPT by opening a sidebar on any website by using the shortcut ctrl+shift+i.
+ChatDockX is a Chrome extension that enables users to chat with ChatGPT by opening a sidebar on any website by using the shortcut `ctrl+shift+i`.
 In addition, it provides a floating menu underneath any selected text on any website that allows users to generate text summaries, check grammar issues, and customize text length.

 ## 🦾 Features